-The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) will host a series of Biometric Technology Rallies to enhance industry innovation and advance technologies that support DHS and Homeland Security Enterprise operations.
+The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) will hosts a series of Biometric Technology Rallies to enhance industry innovation and advance technologies that support DHS and Homeland Security Enterprise operations.
 These rallies bring together subject matter experts, technology vendors and volunteers to test new and emerging biometric technology systems.
-The second event in the series will be held in spring 2019 at the Maryland Test Facility (MdTF) in Upper Marlboro, Maryland.

 About the Rallies

-The rallies are held at the Maryland Test Facility (MdTF).
+The rallies are held at the Maryland Test Facility (MdTF), located in Upper Marlboro, Maryland.
 The MdTF is designed for large scale volunteer testing.
 For more information, visit the MdTF rally website.

 Industry with demonstrated expertise in biometrics as well as building intuitive and easy-to-use systems may participate in the Biometric Technology Rallies.
 Participants will need to submit an information packet describing the system, including a white paper and a video of the system in action.
 Successful submissions must demonstrate integrated biometric systems capable of meeting or exceeding rally performance metrics.
-The timeline of events for the 2019 Biometric Technology Rally is a follows:
+Applications for the 2022 Rally are due no later than July 1, 2022.